WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto_symmetric.md

 * _[`symmetric_state`](#symmetric_state)_ mutable pointer

-> Create a new state to aborb and produce data using symmetric operations.
+> Create a new state to absorb and produce data using symmetric operations.
 >
 > The state remains valid after every operation in order to support incremental updates.
 >